mintedreward/heartmail/stamps-specs/sw-2004-paymail-signatures-without-revocation.md

 The signature can be verified in the same way as any signature verification, which is to compare the public key agains the data against the signature.

-The difference this time is we need to verify also that the public key corresponds to the paymail.
+The difference this time is we need to verify also that the public key corresponds to the email2.

-For this, we use SW 2003 to verify the public key of the owner of the paymail.
+For this, we use SW 2003 to verify the public key of the owner of the email2.

 ### Weaknesses